xwiki/xwiki-docker/README.md

 You can also just build the image by issuing `docker build -t xwiki .` and then use the instructions from above to start XWiki and the database using `docker run ...`.

+# Upgrading XWiki

+You've installed an XWiki docker image and used it and now comes the time when you'd like to upgrade XWiki to a newer version.

+If you've followed the instructions above you've mapped the XWiki permanent directory to a local directory on your host.

+Thus all you need to do is to execute the installation instructions above as if you were installing a new version of the XWiki docker image.

+Then you need to stop your running XWiki container.
+You should keep your DB container running.
+Then all you have to do is start a new container as described above, using the new XWiki docker image.

+Caveats:

+- Right now we have an [outstanding issue](https://jira.xwiki.org/browse/XDOCKER-20) and thus if you've had to modify `xwiki.properties` or `xwiki.cfg` inside the XWiki container, you'll need to port your changes inside the new container (see the section below).

 # Details for the xwiki image

 ## Configuration Options